EPPlusSoftware/EPPlus/docs/articles/fixedissues.md

 ﻿# Features / Fixed issues - EPPlus 5

+## Version 5.5.3
+### Fixed issues
+* Min and Max could not handle empty ranges.
+They now returns 0 like Excel does if the range is empty.
+* Added fallback for encoding of unknown unicode characters when saving shared strings.
+Thanks to SamSaint.
+* ExcelTableColumnCollection.Insert used an invalid key when creating the name dictionary.
+Thanks Meigyoku-Thmn
+* Fixed  ' object reference not set to an instance of an object ' if a middle column cell is null in the ToDataTable method.
+Thanks to Mengfw
+* Added support for handling multiple colons in addresses, e.g. a1:a5:b3
+* Fixed handling of the tilde(~) char in WildcardValueMatcher when not being an escape character.
+Used by If functions.
+* Setting styles over empty columns caused cell to be removed in some cases.
+* Having pivot table shared items with both null and empty string causes an exception on load.
+* Defined names referencing non-existing worksheets caused crash on load.
+* Exposed static method RecyclableMemory.SetRecyclableMemoryStreamManager.
+Thanks to LIFEfreedom.

 ## Version 5.5.2
 ### Fixed issues
 * Fixed a bug in ExpressionEvaluator that caused search criteria's starting with a wildcard character to cause an Exception.